Liam Tancock: Swimming career

-2000
+2000–2007: Pre-olympic career

 As a junior for the Exeter Swimming Club, he competed at the British Winter Championship in 2000 at the age of 15.
 He broke four records and won more medals than any junior under the age of 16 had before him.

-2001

-He followed this with a gold medal at the 2001 Youth Olympic Games.
+He followed this with a gold medal at the 2001 Youth Olympic Games, and won two golds in 2002 at the World Schools Championships.

-2002

-Two golds in 2002 at the World Schools Championships.

-2005

 He competed at a senior level for the first time in 2005 at the 2005 World Aquatic Championships, where he took the bronze medal in the 50m backstroke.

-2007

 At the Japan International Open in August 2007, he won two gold medals.
 The first was in the 100m backstroke, which broke the European record time, and his second was in the 200m individual medley with a time of 1:59.19, which was only the second time he had finished with a time of under two minutes.
 It was a new British record, beating the previous record by a second and a half.

-2008

 Tancock won several medals at the 2008 World Short Course Championships in Manchester, including a British, European and Commonwealth record time of 50:14 to take the gold medal in the 100m backstroke.
 The time was only 0.14 seconds off the world record set by American Ryan Lochte.
 He also won silver in the 50m backstroke and 200m medley.

+2008–2012: Olympic career

 Competing at the 2008 Summer Olympics in Beijing in the men's 100m backstroke, Tancock finished in sixth position with a time of 53.39, some 0.21 seconds behind the bronze medal position.
 He also competed in the 200m individual medley, finishing in 8th place with a time of 2:00.76.
 His preferred event, the 50m backstroke, is not an Olympic event.
 Tancock said of the lack of a 50m event, "There is a 50m at every other major competition bar the Olympics.
 Don’t ask me why, but it never has been.
 It is not an issue but, of course, I would like it to be there".

-2009

 He broke his own world record winning the gold medal for 50m backstroke at the 2009 World Aquatics Championships.
 He had set a time of 24.08 in the semi-finals, but improved it with a time of 24.04 in the final.
 It was the second gold of the event for the British team, who took home their best ever tally of seven medals in total.
 He wore a bodyskin swimsuit which was subsequently banned by FINA at the start of 2010.